ssafy12-seoul07/PJT-FINAL-F-JH-HW/readme/혜원_README.md

 ---

 ## **Background & Purpose** 🌟🌍
-The project addresses a common observation: tourists often visit the same iconic spots such as Gyeongbokgung Palace, Hongdae, and Gangnam Station 📸🏙️, while missing out on Seoul's lesser-known but equally beautiful locations 🌿🏞️.
-Inspired by conversations with exchange students and visitors to Korea, **URS** aims to highlight the city's diverse urban and natural charm 🌆✨.
+URS Seoul offers personalized walking paths based on K-contents such as 🎭drama and 🎬movie filming locations.
+It connects culturally significant and visually appealing spaces 🏯🌸, helping users experience the unique charm of Seoul—a city where the modern and the traditional coexist harmoniously 🏙️⛩️.

-By providing personalized walking routes based on user-selected K-contents (e.g., drama or movie filming locations) 🎬🎭, the platform connects users to culturally significant and visually captivating spaces 🏯🌸.
-This approach deepens user engagement with Seoul and fosters a greater appreciation for the city's unique harmony of modernity and tradition 🏙️⛩️.
+Tourists often visit well-known spots such as Gyeongbokgung Palace, Hongdae, and Gangnam Station 📸🏙️, missing out on Seoul's lesser-known but equally stunning locations.
+Additionally, Seoul is more than just a city for daily life; it is a place where people can immerse themselves in the scenes of their favorite dramas or movies, walking through familiar filming locations as if they were the protagonists.
+URS Seoul aims to deliver this exciting experience, allowing users to step into the footsteps of film characters and discover the dynamic beauty and captivating charm of Seoul 🌆✨.

 ---